Central Illinois' On-Line Broadcast Museum

 Click on the button to see the program schedule from the dates indicated above.

-"Mama" was one of CBS' original shows having premiered in 1949.
+"Mama" was one of CBS' original shows, premiering in 1949.
 It continued to be a part of the CBS schedule on Friday nights as an occasional series(having rotated with others) at 7 pm CT.
 It starred Peggy Wood as "Mama" Hansen.
-Dick Van Patten, the father on ABC's" Eight is Enough" was a child star at the time and starred in the role of the son, Nels.
+Dick Van Patten, the father of ABC's" Eight is Enough," was a child star at the time and starred in the role of the son, Nels.

 (YouTube)